astronomer/docs/astro/connect-external-services.md

     astro-nuclear-science-2730@astronomer-prod.iam.gserviceaccount.com
     ```
 3. Go to the Google Cloud project in which your external data service is hosted.
 4. Add the Kubernetes service account for your Astro Deployment to the principal of that Google Cloud project.
-See [GCP documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
+See [Configure applications to use Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).
 5. Bind the service account to a role that has access to your external data service.
+6. Optional.
 Complete these steps for every Astro Deployment that requires access to external data services on GCP.

 :::info